Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

-In light of calls from road safety groups to allow learner drivers to get some motorway practice whilst still on their provisional license, we’re taking a look at some crucial tips to help new drivers tackle the motorway once they’ve passed.
+If you don't want to opt for a motorway driving lesson and you decide to wait until you've passed your test before tackling motorways, take a look at some crucial tips to help you out.
 Having already warned you about the five types of bad motorway drivers, you’ll know what to look out for, but you need to make sure you’re motorway-ready first!

 Take someone with you

 As a new driver, you’ll probably be a little nervous about driving in general, regardless of the type of road you’re on.
-If you’re particularly nervous about motorways, however, It might be a good idea to take someone with you for your first experience of driving on the motorway.
+It might be a good idea to take someone with you for your first time driving on a motorway.
 Make sure you take someone who’s calm and who’ll be a reassurance to you, because there’s no point in taking someone who will only make you more nervous!

 Mirrors are one of the most, if not the most, important part of motorway driving.
 Make sure yours are clean, clear and in the correct position.
 You’ll need to use your door and interior mirrors when you join the motorway, every time you change lane, and to check what’s going on around you.